kylefmohr/bluesky-sms-service/README.md

  - ~Fix handles not linking properly when you post via this platform ([see this example](https://bsky.app/profile/assf.art/post/3lc4v7dajqs2k))~
    - ~Also, does this apply to normal URLs?
 If so, fix that too~
  - Support for video attachments
    - Maybe.
 This is a very low priority: videos sent using MMS are extremely compressed, take a long time to send, and are more pricey to receive.
+ - Support for people on other PDS's!
+This is a big one